crescentflare/ViewletCreator/README.md

 * Provides a structure to create view components from JSON
 * Register viewlets in the viewlet creator to allow viewlets within viewlets
 * Adds utilities to safely fetch view properties from a JSON structure with data conversion
+* Share colors and coordinates/sizes by using color and dimension tables

 ### iOS integration guide